 Pinterest is a valuable tool with marketers, providing a huge potential opportunity for increased sales—and for free.
 With paid options like promoted pins and additional features like buyable pins, that potential has only increased.
 Add in best practices and cross-platform integration, and it because an invaluable tool all businesses should be using.

 What do you think?
+Is there something we did not cover?
 Do you use Pinterest as part of your marketing strategy?
-How increase your pins’ visibility?
+How do you increase your pins’ visibility?
+Have you tried the latest features?
 Leave us a comment and let us know what you think!